google-marketing-solutions/performance-psi-tracker/docs/README.md

 The steps to configure the tracker are outlined on the _Config_ tab of the Sheet.
 More detailed instructions follow:

-1. Paste the API key you created before starting into cell B6, below the label _API Key for PSI+CrUX (necessary for CrUX and for automated PSI)_.
+1. Paste the API key you created before starting into cell B5, below the label _API Key for PSI+CrUX_.

    <img src="./imgs/config_step_1.webp" alt="Screenshot of the cell in the tracker for the PSI API key with a red arrow pointing at it." width="25%">